corndel-swe/bee-mail/README.md

 ## Background

 When we built 1.0, we only had a `User` class.
 Users sent messages _directly_ to each other.
-It seemed like the simplest solution but, erm...
-Well just look at
+It seemed like the simplest solution but, erm... just look at this:
-this:

 ```mermaid
 graph TD